pivot-access-ltd/bma-offline-docs/src/how-to-find-machines-5192.md

 - Items which are not dynamic present the entire range of possible values, regardless of whether that value currently exists in MAAS; for example, all machine status values are available to be filtered, even if no machines currently have that status.
 - Items marked "Grp" can be used to group machines, instead of the default machine status.
 - Items marked "Man" must be manually entered, i.e., they are not in the UI filter dropdown, but can be entered in the "Search" box if properly formatted (as in the examples given).

-See [How to search MAAS](/t/how-to-find-machines/5192) for more details on how to use these parameters.

 | Parameter (bold) w/example           | Shows nodes...                   | Dyn | Grp | Man |
 |--------------------------------------|----------------------------------|-----|-----|-----|